-- 585 including their Sect.
-6.6 on preferring 1.8-Myr averaged rates, which are 80-70% that of 2.6-Myr rates.
-The spatial patterns and values are consistent with earlier tectono-sedimentary back-stripping analyses for this region (Kooi et al., 1998; producing rates calculated over the last 2.6-Myr) and applications thereof in relative sea-level data analysis in Kiden et al. (2002), Vink et al. (2007) and Simon and Riva (2020). - 590 For each sample location, values were read from the vertical land motion map product and multiplied with the sample's age, with the uncertainty on age plus rate propagated accordingly.
-The HOLSEA data workbook stores this under "Tectonic correction (m)" (Field 66) and "Tectonic correction uncertainty (m)" (Field 67).
-The upward corrections range from 0 up to 1 m in the study area, with uncertainties between 0.01 and 0.18 m.
-Within the study area, rates are highest in the northwest.
-Averaged values for offsets considered for SLIPs plotted in Fig. 2b (9.2-6.6 ka cal.
-BP) serve as an example: Rhine-Meuse - 595 palaeovalley 0.5 m; Vecht palaeovalley 0.8 m; inland Flevo-lagoon 0.6 m; NE Wadden Sea 0.3 m.
+The upward corrections range from 0 up to 1 m in the onshore part of the study area, with uncertainties between 0.01 and 0.18 m.
+The range reproduces earlier quantification of a background subsidence term in relative sea-level data in Kiden et al. (2002), Vink et al. (2007) and Simon and Riva (2020).
+Within the study area rates are highest in the northwest part of the study area.
+Averaged values listed for offsets considered for SLIPs plotted in Fig. 2b (9.2-6.6 ka cal.
+BP) serve as an example: Rhine-Meuse palaeovalley 0.5 m; Vecht palaeovalley 0.8 m; inland Flevo-lagoon 0.6 m; NE Wadden Sea 0.3 m.

 Figure 4 Flowchart of water level indicator sample processing chain.
-The final fully corrected output is a basin subsidence-corrected palaeo-RSL value.
+The final fully corrected output is a basin subsidence corrected palaeo-RSL value.

-600 4.1.4 Anthropogenic deep subsidence
+535 4.1.4 Anthropogenic deep subsidence

-The extraction of resources such as gas, water and salt from a range of depths well below the basal peats has caused significant recent subsidence in specific areas of the Netherlands (e.g. NAM, 2017, 2020).
-This subsidence has influenced the depth of Holocene water level indicators and an upward vertical correction is required to remove unwanted lowering of palaeo-water level indicators and correct joint plotting of samples collected 'in the 1950-60ies', 'in the 1990s' and 'in the 2010s' from these

-605 human-induced subsidence affected areas.
+The extraction of resources such as gas, water and salt from a range of depths well below the basal peats, has caused significant recent subsidence in specific areas of the Netherlands (e.g. NAM, 2017, 2020).
+This subsidence has influenced the depth of Holocene water level indicators and an upward vertical correction is required to remove unwanted lowering of palaeo-water level indicators and correct joint plotting of samples collected 'in 1950-60ies', 'in 1990s' and 'in 2010s' from these human-induced subsidence affected areas.
 This upward correction is dependent on the year of coring: larger for more recent years, and specified in the subsidence history maps by NAM (2017, 2020).
-In the strongest affected areas, this correction is up to $0.36 \pm 0.10$ m.
-The HOLSEA workbook records this separately as "Human-induced subsidence (m)" (Field 68) and "Humaninduced subsidence uncertainty (m)" (Field 69).
+In the strongest affected areas this correction is up to 0.36 \pm 0.10 m.
+The HOLSEA workbook records this separately as "Human-induced subsidence (m)" (Field 68) and "Human-induced subsidence uncertainty (m)" (Field 69).